trusslab/octopos/docs/tpm.rst

 We recommend use the TPM simulator to prevent potential unrecoverable damage to real chips.
 We include the IBM's Software TPM 2.0 in our repo which locates at external/ibmtpm1637/.

-To build the simulator, you should only do:

-$ make emu
+When installing the library, we build the simulator as well.

 To create a custom TPM environment, you can do: